KSaiteja05/WebApp/README.md

 # Project on AWS Cloud
 # My WebApp
-This WebApp function receives a pair of inputs—an esteemed base and its corresponding exponent and effortlessly produces the result as the output.
+This WebApp receives a pair of inputs—an esteemed base and its corresponding exponent and effortlessly produces the result as the output.
 ![Screenshot (313)_](https://github.com/KSaiteja05/WebApp/assets/102404293/22091a98-9973-4091-ba47-56c963f275ac)
 # This amazing WebApp was built using AWS Cloud, employing different services to make it happen.
 # Services:-